 Walden capstones include discussion of positive social change implications in three general areas of the study:

-See program checklists and guidebooks (program specific checklists, found at the Center for Research Quality [CRQ]'s Office of Student Research Administration) as well as CRQ’s Research and Planning Resources for specific expectations for presentation of discussion:
+See program checklists and guidebooks (program specific checklists, found at the Office of Research and Doctoral Services [ORDS]'s Office of Student Research Administration) as well as ORDS’s Research and Planning Resources for specific expectations for presentation of discussion:

 Developing a social change implications framing.
 Remember, these are potential social change implications, so using language like may, might, could is appropriate and preferred.